-Introduction: Scan Nearby Objects Using ARDUINO
+Introduction: Scan Nearby Objects to Make 3d Model Using ARDUINO

 You can program the Arduino to sound an alarm when the sensor detects an object within a specific vicinity.
 Connecting it to a computer allows data to be plotted to make a simple sonar scanner.
 The scanning ability is made possible through the use of a hobby servo motor SG-5010, and an Adafruit motor shield v1.0.